Our Work

 Young People Sessions and Spaces

-For more information on our youth spaces and/or to explore booking some in for young people of colour you work with, please email info@kidsofcolour.com
+For more information on our youth spaces and/or to explore booking some in for young people of colour you work with, please email info@kidsofcolour.com.
+You can also request them as young people.

 Advocacy and Campaigning

 As an organisation, we remain independent from the police so you can trust the integrity of our advocacy work.
 In practice, this includes (but is not limited to) not working in partnership with them, not taking funding connected to them, and avoiding communication with them where legally possible.
-Our interactions with the police are limited to intervening if witness to their harm, or supporting young people in their custody.
+Our interactions with the police are limited to intervening if witness to harm, or supporting young people in custody.

 To request our support, contact us.